-- Overnight stays involving Children/Young People must be approved and managed by the Relevant (a) Organisation. - Written parent/carer consent must be obtained prior to the overnight stay.
-Written approval could (b) include electronic messaging formats such as email or SMS.
-Where appropriate and possible, consent should also be sought from the Child/Young Person. - Practices and behaviour by Relevant Persons involved during an overnight stay must be consistent (c) with the practices and behaviour expected during delivery of our sport at all other times. - Standards of conduct that must be observed by Relevant Organisations and Relevant Persons (d) involved during an overnight stay include: - i.
-Children/Young People must be provided with privacy when bathing, toileting, and dressing; - appropriate dress standards must be observed when Children/Young People are present such ii. as no exposure to nudity: - iii.
-Children/Young People must not be exposed to pornographic material, for example, through movies, television, the internet, or magazines;
+- (a) Overnight stays involving Children/Young People must be approved and managed by the Relevant Organisation. - (b) Written parent/carer consent must be obtained prior to the overnight stay.
+Written approval could include electronic messaging formats such as email or SMS.
+Where appropriate and possible, consent should also be sought from the Child/Young Person. - (c) Practices and behaviour by Relevant Persons involved during an overnight stay must be consistent with the practices and behaviour expected during delivery of our sport at all other times. - (d) Standards of conduct that must be observed by Relevant Organisations and Relevant Persons involved during an overnight stay include: